origranot/reduced.to/README.md

 I created this repo a long time ago (more than 3 years), made this public for Hacktoberfest!
 This is a very good opportunity for beginners to start their journey with open source.
 All PR's are welcome!

-## Ideas for contributing
+## Ideas for contributing (Updating)

-- Better UI
+- UI improvments:
+  - Animations
+  - Dark/Light mode toggle
+  - Fonts?
-- Add some tests
+- Add some tests?
 - Typescript?
+- Migrate into backend framework (eg. nestjs)
-- Better Contribute guide?
+- Better readme?
 - Add more ideas..
 - Just create a PR already :)